evjero/portal-federation/README.md

 A **Portal App** is a frontend application, built with Webpack, and will be consumed by the host.
 In order to be consumed, it must declare what it will expose.
 It can expose anything from lowest-level components like a particular Button to it's highest-level component like an Initializer.
 While there is support for bi-directional hosting, I don't see a point in using it from a more traditional app structure, so Portal Apps will not become a host - the user will only access the _main_ entry.

-#### Sigil (an entry point)
+#### Remote Entry (an entry point)

-A **Sigil**, as described above, will act as an entry to its corresponding Portal App.
+A **Remote Entry**, as described above, will act as an entry to its corresponding Portal App.
 The goal is to have this be as small as possible to avoid network overhead, and provide _just enough_ configuration in order to allow the orchestration from Webpack to perform its operations.

 #### Portal (a shell and host)